-richard.cursons@havering.gov.uk

-Policy context:

-Under the Council's Constitution, each
+richard.cursons@havering.gov.uk Under the Council's Constitution, each Policy context:

-Under the Council's Constitution, each Overview and Scrutiny Committee is required to submit an annual report of its activities to full Council.
+Overview and Scrutiny Committee is required to submit an annual report of its activities to full Council.

 SUMMARY

 This report is the annual report of the Committee, summarising the Committee's activities during the past Council year.